Battle of Boyra: Battle

 The four Gnats separated into two sections and dived into the attack to bounce the Sabres.
-The first section of Gnats was of Massey and Fighting Officer SF Soarez as his wingman.
-The second section consisted of Flight Lieutebant M A Ganapathy and Fighting Officer D Lazarus.
+The first section of Gnats was of Massey and Flying Officer SF Soarez as his wingman.
+The second section consisted of Flight Lieutenant M A Ganapathy and Flying Officer D Lazarus.
 As the Gnats dived in, a section of two Sabres pulled out of the attack and placed themselves in an awkward position, just in front of Ganapathy and Lazarus.
-Both pilots opened fire with 30 mm cannon fire, and both the Sabres were badly damaged.
+Both pilots opened fire with 30 mm autocannon fire, and both the Sabres were badly damaged.
 Ganapathy called out on the R/T, the Brevity code for "Murder Murder Murder".
 The Pakistani pilots (Parvaiz Mehdi Qureshi and Khaleel Ahmed) ejected over Boyra and parachuted down safely but were taken as prisoners-of-war.
 The wreckage of the abandoned Sabres fell near the village of Bongaon, in India.

 Simultaneously, Massey pulled up over Ganapathy and Lazarus to latch onto another Sabre.
-The Sabre pilot, Wing Commander Chaudhury, in a skillful dogfighting move broke into Massey's attack and forced him to take a high angle-off burst, which missed his target.
-After maneuvering back into firing position and taking aim, Massey let off another burst at 700 yd and hit him in the port wing.
+The Sabre pilot, Wing Commander Chaudhury, in a skilful dogfighting move broke into Massey's attack and forced him to take a high angle-off burst, which missed his target.
+After manoeuvring back into firing position and taking aim, Massey let off another burst at 700 yd and hit him in the port wing.
 By then, Massey's starboard cannon had stopped firing, but the Sabre streaked back into Pakistani territory and billowed smoke and fire.
 Massey realised that he was well over East Pakistani airspace in his chase and turned around and regrouped with the rest of his formation, which then proceeded back to base.
-Early on, it was thought that the badly-damaged Sabre must have crashed soon afterward, but after the war, reports confirmed that Massey's victim, Wing Cdommander Chaudhury, showing considerable courage, had managed to fly his Sabre back to Tezgaon Airfield, outside Dhaka.
+Early on, it was thought that the badly damaged Sabre must have crashed soon afterward, but after the war, reports confirmed that Massey's victim, Wing Commander Chaudhury, showing considerable courage, had managed to fly his Sabre back to Tezgaon Airfield, outside Dhaka.
 Chaudhury claimed that he had shot down one of the Gnats, but Indian officials claimed that no aircraft were lost in the battle.